Lena HalldeniusProfessor, Docent/Habilitation, Doctor of Philosophy, LLM

 - Human Rights, Political Philosophy, History of Philosophy

-I am professor of human rights studies.
-My PhD and "docentur" is in practical philosophy.
+I am professor of human rights studies, with a PhD and "docent" in practical philosophy.
 My first degree was in law.

 My research is in political philosophy and its early modern history, with emphasis on freedom and rights.
 I am interested in how moral concepts figure in political theory and how values shape and are shaped by institutions and social change.